gnfisher/Book-notes/confident_ruby.md

 - The example given is the idea of `coordinates` that is an array of X,Y values.
   A `Point` class defines its `#to_coords` which converts the object into a two element array.

+### Define conversions to user-defined types

+- You can define your own conversion protocols on your user-defined types to ensure your working with something expected.
+For example, your `Meters` class can implemented a `#to_meters` method that returns self, and internally call `to_meters` on the passed in object used for calculations.
+If the passed in object doesn't implement a `#to_meters` conversion method, you'll get an error, which is what you want.